yaseenkady/tree.pro/raw/2_circulatory/1_heart/heart_failure.md

 Peeing at night

-Breathing trouble
+Dyspnea

-Breathing trouble that is sudden at night
+Dyspnea that is sudden at night

 Jagular venous distention

 S3 gallop

-Breathing trouble when lying down
+Dyspnea when lying down

-Breathing trouble after bending
+Dyspnea after bending

 Edema that is pitting